 Discounts are available if you pay your ticket within 7 days, but only if stated on your ticket.

-If you find a vehicle abandoned outside your property or wish to bring illegal parking to our attention, please complete the parking complaints form below or telephone council.
+If you find a vehicle abandoned outside your property or wish to bring illegal parking to our attention please complete the parking complaints form below, or phone Council.

 Hastings District Council has commissioned parking surveys in Havelock North to assess whether the current car parking provisions are meeting people's needs.
 The 2018 report is available from the 'related documents' section.